odhs/MoviesCollectionManager/README.md

-# Movies Collection Manager
+# Movie Collection Manager

-Movies Collection Manager allows you to choose your movies and put them in collections, share with friends and see which streaming services contain the movies.
+Movie Collection Manager allows you to choose your movies and put them in collections, share with friends and see which streaming services contain the movies.

 ## Use Cases